UoM-Data-Science-Platforms/gm-sde/shared/Long-term conditions/Cancer/README.md

 Barnett K, Mercer SW, Norbury M, Watt G, Wyke S, Guthrie B. Epidemiology of multimorbidity and implications for health care, research, and medical education: A cross-sectional study.
 Lancet [Internet].
 2012 Jul 7 [cited 2021 Apr 14];380(9836):37–43.
 Available from: www.thelancet.com

 CTV3 and SNOMED code sets from OpenSafely.

+ICD10 codes have been provided and verified by the Christie team.